 Trust is one of the biggest issues between divorcing couples.
 I could not trust that my ex-spouse would have my best interests at heart, as part of the reason for our marriage failure was because he breached my trust.
 Each party wants to get the best possible outcome for themselves, and this means each party will have opposite objectives.
 As a mediator, I bring a neutral perspective to the options and terms of settlement to both parties.
 I do not advocate for either party, and help each party reach a fair settlement that is not biased to any one party.

-If any one of these questions give you a reason to pause, then you likely should not try to do it yourself but instead seek professional help.
+If any one of these questions give you a reason to pause, then you likely should not try do-it-yourself divorce, but instead seek professional help.
 In the long run, it will be more cost-effective and less stressful.

 Written by Mary Krauel, CPA, CA, EMBA, CDFA, owner and senior negotiator of PRM Mediation.